iwsfg/node-potrace/README.md

         blackLevel (0-255)
             below this value of brightness a pixel is considered black (default: 128)

-process(callback) : wait for the image be loaded, then run potrace algorithm, then call callback function.

-getSVG(size, opt_type) : return a string of generated SVG image.
+getSVG() : return a string of generated SVG image.
-    result_image_size = original_image_size * size
-    optional parameter opt_type can be "curve"
 ```

 ### Example